-- 1. A Medi-Cal Peer Support Specialist Supervisor shall meet one (1) of the following requirements: - A. Option 1: - 1.
+- 1. A Medi-Cal Peer Support Specialist Supervisor shall meet one of the following requirements: - A. Option 1: - 1.
 Have a Medi-Cal Peer Support Specialist Certification; and - 2.
-Have two (2) years of experience working in the behavioral health system; and - 3.
+Have two years of experience working in the behavioral health system; and - 3.
 Have completed an approved supervisory training. - B. Option 2: - 1.
 Be a non-peer behavioral health professional, including registered or certified substance use disorder counselor; and - 2.
-Have worked in the behavioral health system for a minimum of two (2) years; and - 3.
+Have worked in the behavioral health system for a minimum of two years; and - 3.
 Have completed an approved supervisory training. - C. Option 3: - 1.
 Have a high school diploma or general equivalency degree (GED) - 2.
-Have four (4) years of behavioral health direct service experience.
+Have four years of behavioral health direct service experience.
 May include peer services - 3.
 And have completed an approved supervisory training. - Medi-Cal Peer Support Specialist Supervisors must take a DHCS-approved Peer Support Supervisory training within 60 days of beginning to supervise a Medi-Cal Peer Support Specialist.
 Supervisors must take the DHCS-approved Peer Support Supervisory training at least once. - 3.
-The Certifying Entity has a DHCS-approved Peer Support Supervisor training that meets SAMHSA guidelines for Supervision of Peer Workers. - 4.
-Supervisor training must be taken directly from the Certifying Entity or may be taken directly from a pre-approved County Behavioral Health Plan.
+The certifying entity has a DHCS-approved Peer Support Supervisor training that meets SAMHSA guidelines for Supervision of Peer Workers.

+4. Supervisor training must be taken directly from the certifying entity or may be taken directly from a pre-approved County Behavioral Health Plan.

-| 212.
-Areas of Specialization for Certified Medi-Cal Peer Support Specialists
+212. Areas of Specialization

-Following are the 4 areas of specializations for Certified Medi-Cal Peer Support Specialists.
+Following are the four areas of specializations for Certified Medi-Cal Peer Support Specialists.
 These specializations focus on additional training that build on the knowledge, skills, and abilities of Medi-Cal Peer Support Specialists.
 The training hours and core competencies covered vary by specialization.